gonsie/gonsie.github.io/_posts/2021-12-17-jekyll-portfolio.md

 I've used Chris Coyier's one page resume since 2012 (slightly before I started using jekyll).
 In 2019 I created a template jekyll repository which I use to teach students about markdown and static websites.
 The template renders a resume written in markdown to a nice one page resume website.
-This site is a better demonstration of my markdown and css skills (rather than jekyll or liquid).
+This site is really a demonstration of my markdown and css skills (rather than jekyll or liquid).